 - Isolation or problems in relationships

 - Pupil constriction

 The main long-term effect of heroin addiction is the addiction itself.
 It causes the destruction of health, relationships, finances and personal integrity.
 Their addiction takes precedence over everything else, and many users resort to crime to fund their uncontrollable habit.

 Treatment for opioid and heroin addiction often requires detox because of the profound effects of the drug on the brain.
 Long-term opioid use alters the way nerve cells function in your brain, even in those who don’t abuse the drug.
 Nerve cells become accustomed to the presence of opioids and their effects, so when they are suddenly taken away, the brain can react violently.
 This results in withdrawal symptoms such as vomiting, headache, insomnia, sweating and fatigue.

 While Sound Recovery Solutions does not provide detox services, we can offer secure referrals to local centers with whom we work very closely.
 We support Medication Assisted Treatment, in which prescription medications are used to manage symptoms of withdrawal and curb cravings.
 We strongly believe that treatment is possible, and can be successful without the ongoing presence of opioids.
 However, for our clients in dire need of recovery, we have access to clinical support for their treatment.

-We proudly offer partial hospitalization treatment, intensive outpatient treatment, and outpatient treatment and alumni services.
-We welcome both men and women experiencing all varieties of addictions and chemical dependencies in addition to secondary co-occurring mental health disorders such as anxiety, depression, and trauma.
+We proudly offer partial hospitalization treatment, intensive outpatient treatment, outpatient treatment and alumni services.
+We welcome both men and women experiencing all varieties of addictions and chemical dependencies in addition to secondary co-occurring mental health disorders such as anxiety, depression and trauma.